SteelCompendium/compendium/docs/Classes/Elementalist/1st-Level Features/Elementalist Ward/Ward Of Excellent Protection.md

 # Ward Of Excellent Protection

-*The protective shield you weave around yourself is made of all the elements.*

-Your magic protects you from the elements.
-You have immunity to acid, cold, corruption, fire, and lightning equal to your level.
+The protective shield you weave around yourself is made of all the elements to channel their full protective power.
+You have immunity to acid, cold, corruption, fire, and lightning damage equal to your Reason score.